PastaChicken/cmpm-121-f25-d3-AlfredoBarragan/PLAN.md

 Since I am jumping ahead of the assignment here I have already implemented playermovement in Step 4 which I thought was in D3.a So now I will use D3.b to refactor code.

-5: refactor ChacheEntry\
+5: Refactor ChacheEntry [X]
-5.1: Implement an Interface for CacheEntry & Player
+5.1: Implement an Interface for CacheEntry & Player [X]
+6: Refactor UI [X]
+7:

 ## D3.c: Object persistence

 Key technical challenge: Can your software accurately remember the state of map cells even when they scroll off the screen?
+Looks to be implemented properly.

 Key gameplay challenge: Can you fix a gameplay bug where players can farm tokens by moving into and out of a region repeatedly to get access to fresh resources?

+Looks to be implemented properly.

 ## D3.d: Gameplay across real-world space and time

 Key technical challenges: Can your software remember game state even when the page is closed?
 Is the player character’s in-game movement controlled by the real-world geolocation of their device?
 Key gameplay challenge: Can the user test the game with multiple gameplay sessions, some involving real-world movement and some involving simulated movement?

+8: add a win condition.

+9: Implement a save state?

+10:

 The game is played across the cells of a rectilinear latitude–longitude grid, spread out over the surface of the planet Earth.
 At the start of the game, every cell has either 1 or 0 tokens in it (but the probability of having a token or even whether that probability is constant across space is unspecified, up to the designer's creative choice).